Sell USDINR; target of 64.45 - 64.35: ICICI Direct

 Debt market

-Government bond yields fell this month, after retail inflation eased to at least a five - year low, triggering hopes of a ‘less hawkish’ policy outlook when the Monetary Policy Committee meets next week • The benchmark 6.97% 2026 bond yield was unchanged at 6.66% in the previous session • Yield on the US10 - year declined to 2.20% from 2.21% in the previous session.Forex (US$/INR)
+Government bonds rose, as a slower pace of domestic growth in the fourth quarter boosted hopes of a ‘les s hawkish’ tone by the central bank’s Monetary Policy Committee in next week’s policy meeting • The benchmark 6.97% 202 6 bond yield fell slightly to 6.63% from 6.66% in the previous session • Yield on the US 10 - year declined to 2.
+2 1 % from 2.2 0 % in the previous session.Forex (US$/INR)

-The rupee posted a decent recovery tracking weakness in the US$ against major currencies as well as strength in domestic equities.
-The rupee will track the upcoming RBI monetary policy meeting next week • The US$ fell against major currencies as lower PCE data hurt US treasury yields weighing on US$.
-April core PCE was lower at 1.5% from 1.6% in the previous month.
-JPY posted gains benefiting from a rise in safe haven demand as well as lower US core personal consumption data.US$/INR derivatives strategy
+The rupee was little changed against US$, as mid - day profit booking in domestic equities offset gains triggered by the broad weakness i n the dollar amid rising political concerns in the U S • The US$ rose against major currencies on the back of solid private payrolls data ahead of government data today.
+ADP employment data showed additions of 253000 jobs against survey of 177000 jobs.
+Also, the US P resident’s decision to withdraw US from Paris climate accord supported the US$ as bulls cheered expectations of fulfilment of one of the campaign promisesUS$ /INR derivatives strategy

-In the currency futures market, the most traded dollar - rupee June contract on the NSE ended at 64.73.
-The June contract open interest increased 4.01% from the previous day • July contract open interest increased 16.18% in the last session • We expect the US$ to meet supply pressure at higher levels.
+In the currency futures market, the most traded dollar - rupee June contract on the NSE ended at 64.68.
+The June contract open interest declined 8.99 % from the previous day • July contract open interest increased 2.35 % in the last session • We expect the US$ to meet supply pressure at higher levels.
 Utilise up sides in the pair to go short on the US$INR pair.

 Intra-day strategy